-\begin{itemize} \item[$(\ast)$] For every $i\geq 0$, by \eqref{InequalityBetti0InfiniteResolution}, $\DD_I$ has at most $c_0\beta_i^{\ovR}(\Bbbk[x_{n+1}])$ more summands in position $(i,0)$ than $\DD_{\Exp(p)}$, among those arising from the free summands of $\EE$. \item[$(\ast\ast)$] For every $i,j\geq 0$, $\mathbb{D}_{\Exp(p)}$ has at least $(c'_2-c_1)\beta_i^{\ovR}(\Bbbk[x_{n+1}])$ more summands in position $(i,j)$ than $\mathbb{D}_I$, among those arising from the non-free summands of $\EE$. \end{itemize} Thus $\mathbb{D}_{\Exp(p)}$ has at least as many copies of $R$ as $\mathbb{D}_I$ in every position $(i,j)$.
-This concludes the proof, since $\beta_i^R(I),\beta_i^R(\Exp(p))$ are the Betti numbers of $\mathrm{Tot}(\mathbb{D}_I),\mathrm{Tot}(\mathbb{D}_{\Exp(p)})$ respectively. \end{proof}
+\begin{itemize} \item[$(\ast)$] For every $i\geq 0$, by \eqref{InequalityBetti0InfiniteResolution}, $\DD_I$ has at most $r_0\beta_i^{\ovR}(\Bbbk[x_{n+1}])$ more summands in position $(i,0)$ than $\DD_{\CC(d)}$, among those arising from the free summands of $\EE$. \item[$(\ast\ast)$] For every $i,j\geq 0$, $\mathbb{D}_{\CC(d)}$ has at least $(r'_2-r'_1)\beta_i^{\ovR}(\Bbbk[x_{n+1}])$ more summands in position $(i,j)$ than $\mathbb{D}_I$, among those arising from the non-free summands of $\EE$. \end{itemize} Thus, $\mathbb{D}_{\CC(d)}$ has at least as many copies of $R$ as $\mathbb{D}_I$, in every position $(i,j)$.
+This concludes the proof, since $\beta_i^R(I),\beta_i^R(\CC(d))$ are the Betti numbers of $\mathrm{Tot}(\mathbb{D}_I),\mathrm{Tot}(\mathbb{D}_{\CC(d)})$ respectively. \end{proof}

-In the remainder of this section, we explore deviations and Poincar\'e series of expansive subschemes.
+In the rest of this section, we explore bounds for deviations and Poincar\'e series.
 The deviations of a ring $A$ are a sequence of integers $\{ \varepsilon_i(A)\}_{i \geq 1}$ measuring several homological or cohomological data of $A$.
 Examples include: the generators of a Tate resolution of $A$ over a polynomial ring, as well as a Tate resolution of $\Bbbk$ over $A$; the ranks of the modules in a cotangent complex of $A$; the dimensions of the components of the homotopy Lie algebra $\pi(A)$ of $A$.
 We refer to \cite[Sections 7 and 10]{Av98} for definitions and background.